MakeSchool/institutional-plan/student-affairs/jedi.md

 #### Student JEDI Council
 *Purpose*
-* Why we created/joined this Council
+* Why we created/joined this Council:
   * To help everyone feel represented
   * To help us all feel like we do have a place at Make School
   * To create a space where every voice can be heard
-* Why we think this committee is important
+* Why we think this committee is important:
   * It will give us all a voice and let us all learn from one another
   * It allows us to learn from each other’s experiences and come up with solutions so issues/problems that arise don’t happen again